TheWidlarzGroup/react-native-notificated/docs/docs/intro/examples/global-types-config-examples.md

 # 🖋️ Global types config examples
 <br/>

-Code has been already described step by step in the [DEFAULT EXAMPLES](./default-examples.md) section.<br/>
-So I think there is no use to do it here again.<br/>
+Code has been already described step by step in the [DEFAULT EXAMPLES](./default-examples.md) section, so I think there is no use to do it here again.

 Here we have only a few differences I need to mention, and they are minimal:

-- we use `modify()` and `remove()` only if the [DEFAULT EXAMPLES](./default-examples.md) because their usage is limited, and the explanation there is all we need to know.
-We can remove the notification, or modify it.
-So, we will not use them here and in the other examples.
-Because of the same reason, we will not use `useState` and `useNotificationController` here.
+- we use `modify()` and `remove()` only in the [DEFAULT EXAMPLES](./default-examples.md) because their usage is limited, and the explanation there is all we need to know.
+We can remove the notification, or modify it, and therefore we will not be using them here and in the other examples as well.
+For that same reason, we will not be using `useState` and `useNotificationController` here.
 - we filled the `successConfig`, `errorConfig`, `warningConfig` and the `infoConfig` objects in the `defaultStylesSettings`.
 Those objects are responsible for setting properties for all notifications in the given type.
 To read more please go back to the [GLOBAL CONFIG](../default-variants-config/global-config.md) section.
   <br/>